Xylopyrographer/STAC/manual/STAC Users Manual.md

 <br><br>
 ## <a name="FactoryReset"></a>Factory Reset

 All righty then.
 Maybe you want to hand off your STAC to someone else or just for giggles restore the STAC to its "fresh-out-of-the-box" state.
-Doing this erases the SSID, Password, Roland Smart Tally IP address and Maximum tally channel number from the STAC and sets the active tally channel, operating mode and brightness level to their default values.
+Doing this erases the SSID, Password, Roland Smart Tally IP address, port number and maximum tally channel number from the STAC and sets the active tally channel, operating mode and brightness level to their default values.
 Those defaults are:

 * Tally Channel 1,
 * Camera Operator mode and